It’s a war time, a journal on the current times

 In the afternoon we started hearing that a deal was being discussed, while Khamenei said that if Americans started something they should know it will lead to a regional war, and then Trump said, we’re hoping for a deal but we got more ships coming.
 But I have seen this show before, during the 12 day war.
 Two days before a meetup to discuss a deal in Europe, and Israel launched a decapitation strike in coordination with the US.
 So what he says, and all this talk of a deal are just words, they mean nothing.
 You go to look at the facts.
 Lot’s of ships Frank, lot’s.
 The puppet masters are pulling the string of war.

-Decapitation doesn’t quite work here applied to it’s logical end, but I think, it may achieve it’s main goal of creating a fearful image, a threat of what is to come if you don’t comply.
-And am sure it strikes fear in those moving up the leadership ladder.
-Or does it?
-Seems like all those groups who’s leaders were decapitated from Ham to Hez to Irn simply replaced their people, no matter how many ‘heads’ were taken off.
+Decapitation doesn’t quite work here applied to it’s logical end, but I think, it may achieve it’s main goal of creating fear, a threat of what is to come if you don’t comply.
+And am sure those moving in up the leadership ladder feel the fear.
+Or do they?
+Seems like all those groups who’s leaders were decapitated from Hama to Hez to Irn simply replaced their people, no matter how many ‘heads’ were taken off.

-I am going to suggest something very controversial Frank, and very unorthodox.
+I am going to say something very controversial Frank, and very unorthodox.
 I believe that as much as the decapitation strategy is grotesque, and like all extrajudicial killings unlawful and immoral, I am going to suggest that they maybe a good thing, IF they are applied equally on both sides.
 Just hear me out Frank.
 I remember during the civil war in Liberia where I grew up, there was a saying that Liberians liked: when two elephants fight the grass suffers”.
-So what if the elephants are taken out?
-What if wars are actually fought between leaders leaving the people out and unharmed, sparing thousands, millions.
-Imagine battles are fought between one president and their cabinet and another, literally.
+What if wars are actually fought between leaders leaving the civilians unharmed, sparing thousands, maybe millions.
+Imagine battles fought between one president and another, literally.
 Would you not agree this is just?
-If this strategy can be perfected, I say, hell, do it all day if they like, make our day.
+If this strategy can be perfected, I say, hell, do it all day if they like.
 I will also suggest Frank, that maybe this sort of thing will make leaders think twice about starting wars, because the one that pulled the trigger needs to be ready to be on the receiving end.
-Like the old times when kings lead their men into battle like the tip of a spear, unlike today where they are the butt of it, sitting in some bunker.
+Like old times when kings led their men into battle like the tip of a spear, unlike today where they are the butt of it, sitting in some bunker watching a screen.

 Another day has gone by Frank.
 Our nerves are pretty raw with all this war talk.
 Russia-Ukraine, Gaza, Lebanon, Somalia, Iran, Syria, Taiwan.
 Just seems the world is on fire, and there is this sense this could become a very very large fire.
 Feels like each day is like walking a tight rope, we could fall into the abyss below.
 We don’t how deep it goes, only that it’s dark, and likely will hurt all those who fall in.